fmatter/cariban_pronouns/docs/pld-slides/output/github/README.md

     (Arara of Pará).
 (MA thesis).
 -   <a id="source-garcia2006diccionario"> </a>García Ferrer, Donaldo
     José.
 2006.
 Diccionario piloto pemón-español.
 (MA thesis).
+-   <a id="source-gildea1995reduction"> </a>Gildea, Spike.
+1995.
+A
+    Comparative Description of Syllable Reduction in the Cariban Language Family.
+International Journal of American Linguistics 61.
+    62–102.
 -   <a id="source-gildea2004classification"> </a>Gildea, Spike.
 2003.
     Proposing a new branch for the Cariban language family.
 Amerindia.
     7–32.